ericDeCourcy/Notes/solidity-storage-slots.md

 - **mappings**: Store their values at a "random" slot via hashing.
 The mapping declaration itself will "occupy" one slot which is left blank, and then that slot will be used to "salt" the mapping key you're requesting to get it's slot.
   - if `exampleMapping` is declared as the first variable, it's at slot `0`.
 The slot for `exampleMapping[42069]`, it's at slot `keccak256(abi.encode(42069,0)`, where the `0` comes from `exampleMapping`'s slot
     - See [this image](https://miro.medium.com/max/1400/1*YKIFfJIaAlHpPrtPMXeCbA.png) from [this medium post](https://medium.com/coinmonks/solidity-tutorial-all-about-mappings-29a12269ee14)
+  - **mapping declarations consume one full slot in memory** (and then some more, but because those are hashes they are highly unlikely to ever have collisions.
+We can say it's impossible™️)